hashicorp/design-system/website/docs/components/flyout/partials/code/how-to-use.md

 ## Positioning

-As an overlaying component, the `Hds::Flyout` requires a high value on the z-axis.
-We are currently setting `49` as a default value, but we recommend you review the `z-index` values used across your project and either adjust them accordingly or increase this value by defining an override.
+As an overlaying component, the `Hds::Flyout` is rendered on the [top layer](https://developer.mozilla.org/en-US/docs/Glossary/Top_layer), meaning it is always placed on top of all other elements in the page.

 ## Focus trap